Blog · Review Essay · Last reviewed June 25, 2026

 The Governance Reading

 Those sources reinforce Ajunwa's point without resolving it.
 Workplace quantification is not only a privacy problem, and not only a discrimination problem.
-It is a governance problem across the life of a system: why the tool was purchased, what data it collects, what theory of the worker it encodes, how error is distributed, who can see the record, and whether affected people can challenge the result.
+It is a governance problem across the life of a system: why the tool was purchased, what data it collects, what theory of the worker it encodes, how error is distributed, who can see the record, and whether affected people can challenge the result before the record travels.

 Where the Book Needs Care